FRRouting/frr/doc/user/bgp.rst

    can't connect them directly.
 This is an alternative to `neighbor WORD as-override`.

-   The parameter `(1-10)` configures the amount of accepted occurences of the system AS number in AS path.
+   The parameter `(1-10)` configures the amount of accepted occurrences of the system AS number in AS path.

    The parameter `origin` configures BGP to only accept routes originated with